gjaldon/mirage-dashboard/README.md

 * add filtering/sorting to web UI
   * tags
 * improve releases data (straight to opam or use tags)
+* compare tag and release date, then choose most recent

 ## Sources of inspiration/theft: